vasilakisfil/Introspected-REST/README.md

 So we keep 80% of the REST constraints and while we understand the benefits of other 20% we switch it with an on-demand alternative that makes the final thing more flexible and powerful while keeping the final data simple.

+#### Why this document
+This document describes an architectural style.
+It does not describe a specific spec and that's the reason it does not follow the IETF draft standards.

+It's a manigesto if you wish.

+_Anyone can contribute in this manifesto.
+Just open a pull request._